wix-incubator/codio/vscode/README.md

 ### Setup

 1) Install FFMPEG: `brew install ffmpeg`.
-    FFMPEG is how we record and and play audio files.
+    FFMPEG is how we record and play audio files.
 You can read more about it [here](https://www.ffmpeg.org/).

 2) Get the Codio Format extension from [the marketplace](https://marketplace.visualstudio.com/items?itemName=wix.codio)